 A Bicycle – an Unexpected Gift

-Pastor Duddu, a GFA-supported pastor in the region, regularly visited the tea gardens to pray for the laborers and offer encouragement through the Word of God.
+Pastor Duddu, a Gospel for Asia (GFA)-supported pastor in the region, regularly visited the tea gardens to pray for the laborers and offer encouragement through the Word of God.

 One day, while Pastor Duddu made his regular visit to the tea estate community, he met Palin and his family.
 Hearing of the family’s struggles, he thought about a way to help them, so they could see God’s loving care for them in a tangible way.